 If you’re unsure which type of bulb you have, see how to tell if you have a CFL bulb.

 Although CFL bulbs contain mercury, they actually reduce overall mercury pollution.
 How?
-Because they require less energy to generate – resulting in less coal burning at power plants, resulting in less mercury emissions.
+Because they require less energy to generate – resulting in less coal burning at power plants, resulting in fewer mercury emissions.
 That means when you choose a CFL, there’s actually less mercury released into our air and waterways.
 As a bonus, switching to CFLs can also save you money on your energy bill!

 - To avoid breathing in vapors, open a window and leave the area by the broken bulb for at least 15 minutes